Making a personal injury claim for doctor negligence with Thompsons Solicitors

-7. How can I fund my GP or doctor negligence claim?
+7. How can I fund my doctor or GP negligence claim?

 The majority of the cases we run are ‘no win, no fee’ claims – otherwise known as a conditional fee agreement (CFA).
 This type of funding means you will not be charged if the personal injury compensation claim is unsuccessful.

 If the case is successful, the majority of costs are paid by the insurer of the negligent doctor.
 Our payment from you is I the form of a success fee, which will be no more than 25 per cent of the total compensation secured, unlike many other law firms who then take much larger deductions.